franciscrot/dma/dh-frames.md

 - Programming Historian: [Transforming Data for Reuse and Re-publication with XML and XSL](https://programminghistorian.org/en/lessons/transforming-xml-with-xsl).
 "This tutorial will provide you with the ability to convert or transform historical data from an XML database into a variety of different presentations."
 - Programming Historian: [Introduction to the Principles of Linked Open Data](https://programminghistorian.org/en/lessons/intro-to-linked-data).
 "Introduces core concepts of Linked Open Data, including URIs, ontologies, RDF formats, and a gentle intro to the graph query language SPARQL." :contentReference[oaicite:0]{index=0}
 - Programming Historian: [Reshaping JSON with jq](https://programminghistorian.org/en/lessons/json-and-jq).
 "Working with data from an art museum API and from the Twitter API, this lesson teaches how to use the command-line utility jq to filter and parse complex JSON files into flat CSV files." :contentReference[oaicite:1]{index=1}
+- [Python](https://www.python.org/) – a beginner-friendly language for reading, cleaning, and analysing data
 </details>

 ## Critical technology studies {#ai-critique}